Tamron SP – 15-30mm f2.8 Review

 Chromatic Aberrations

 Chromatic Aberrations seem to be very well controlled.
-Probably my best performing lens in terms of CA that is a zoom.
+It’s probably my best-performing lens regarding CA, which is a Zoom.

 Detail With The Sony A7r With Metabones

-I tested this lens with the Sony A7r first to see how it performs with higher megapixels.
-But really it’s not designed for this camera and it really shows.
+I first tested this lens with the Sony A7r to see how it performs with higher megapixels.
+But it’s not designed for this camera, and it shows.

 Image samples @15mm, ISO 100, f/8, 1/30 sec.